-The GTAA recognises that the scale of unauthorised encampments experienced in Crawley is relatively small and as such the formal provision of a transit site is unlikely to be necessary based upon the information obtained so far.
-However, the council is working closely with its neighbouring Local Authorities to assess 'need' and identify a transit site if required.
+The GTAA recognises that the scale of unauthorised encampments experienced in Crawley is relatively small and as such the formal provision of a transit site is unlikely to be necessary with the information obtained.
+However, a transit site has received planning permission in Chichester district for use across the whole of West Sussex county.
+CBC is part of an agreement amongst the West Sussex authorities to provide a financial contribution towards the capital and revenue costs of its development, management and maintenance.